 Overview: In the summer of 2016-17 the Samurai Wasp was found in Marlboro, NY.
-Recent approvals from the DEC in 2017 provided us the opportunity to redistribute the Samurai Wasp in New York State.
-We developed a colony of Trissolcus japonicus, were able to provide BMSB eggs for the wasp to parasitize and in September of 2017 begin providing Samurai Wasp to New York tree fruit growers on 28 orchards in 6 NY counties.
-In Spring of 2018 the HVRL will provide NYS farmers with the Samurai for use on their farms per request.
+Approvals from the DEC in 2017 provided us the opportunity to redistribute the Samurai Wasp in New York State.
+We developed a colony of Trissolcus japonicus, were able to provide BMSB eggs for the wasp to parasitize and in September of 2017 began providing Samurai Wasp to New York tree fruit growers.
+Parasitized eggs were placed on 28 orchards in 6 NY counties.
+In Spring of 2019 the HVRL will provide NYS farmers, rural, urban and suburban homeowners with the Samurai for use on their farms and homes as per request with overnight mailing cost and donations requested.

-The Project: The long term goal of the project is to have the Samurai Wasp redistributed across regions of NYS where BMSB has caused damage to agricultural crops since 2011.
-As populations of the Samurai Wasp are redistributed and develop on each farm, they will reduce populations of brown marmorated stink bug (BMSB) populations simply by killing the eggs that BMSB produce.
-We anticipate the end result to be a sustainable biological control agent providing an overall reduction in the injury the stink bug causes to vegetable and tree fruit crops.
+The long term goal of the project is focused on the redistribute of laboratory reared Samurai Wasp across regions of NYS where BMSB is present and causing damage to agricultural crops.
+As populations of the Samurai Wasp are redistributed over time, they will develop and increase in number on each farm and in each neighborhood where they are placed.
+Over time they will begin to reduce populations of brown marmorated stink bug (BMSB) populations simply by killing the eggs that BMSB produce.
+Samurai wasp use BMSB eggs to reproduce and in this way increase their own populations.
+We anticipate sustainable biological control by the Samurai to provide an overall reduction in the injury BMSB causes to vegetable and tree fruit crops, while significantly reducing home infestations.
+The overall result being a dramatic reduction of insecticide use in NYS to manage this pest.

 * The eggs will arrive in petri dishes with zip ties for attaching to tree branches.
 Upon receiving the eggs, growers will place the eggs in clusters of woodland tree hosts of brown marmorated stink bug.
 These include sugar maple, white ash, wild cherry, tree of heaven, staghorn sumac along with many other species found on the BMSB Host Plants page on the Stop BMSB web site.